Marge in Chains: Production

-"Marge in Chains" was written by Bill Oakley and Josh Weinstein and was the first episode that they wrote as staff writers.
+"Marge in Chains" was the first episode that Bill Oakley and Josh Weinstein wrote as staff writers.
 The script was assigned to them after somebody else had come up with the idea.
 The first draft of the script was "slightly more realistic" than the final version of the episode because Oakley and Weinstein had done a lot of research about women in prison, much of which was later replaced.
-For Apu and Sanjay's brief lines of Indian dialogue, the writers called the Embassy of India in Washington to get them to translate.
+For Apu and Sanjay's brief lines of Hindi dialogue, the writers called the Embassy of India in Washington to get them to translate.
 The Embassy was not "interested or happy" but still did it.

 In the episode, Jimmy Carter is referred to as "history's greatest monster".
-In the 2004 Season 4 DVD commentary for this episode, show runners Mike Reiss and Al Jean reveal that they did not like Carter, although they would vote for him ahead of George W. Bush.
-Kwik-E-Mart operator Apu testifies in a courtroom scene in the episode that he is able to recite 40,000 decimal places of the number pi.
-He correctly notes that the 40,000th digit is the number one.
+In the 2004 Season 4 DVD commentary for this episode, show runner Al Jean said that he did not like Carter, although he would vote for him ahead of George W. Bush.
+According to fellow show runner Mike Reiss, one of Carter's grandsons had recommended that Carter watch The Simpsons, and this was the first episode he saw.
+Kwik-E-Mart operator Apu testifies in a courtroom scene in the episode that he is able to recite pi to 40,000 decimal places, correctly noting that the 40,000th digit is the number one.
 The episode's writers prepared for this scene by asking David H. Bailey of the National Aeronautics and Space Administration (now at Lawrence Berkeley National Laboratory) for the number of the 40,000th decimal place of pi.
 Bailey sent them back a printout of the first 40,000 digits.
-The Troy McClure movie title P is for Psycho is Mike Reiss' favorite joke he ever wrote for The Simpsons.
+The Troy McClure movie title P is for Psycho is Reiss' favorite joke he ever wrote for The Simpsons.

 "Marge in Chains" originally aired on the Fox network in the United States on May 6, 1993.
 The episode was selected for release in a 1997 video collection of selected episodes titled: The Simpsons: Crime and Punishment.
 Other episodes included in the set were "Homer the Vigilante", "Bart the Fink", and "You Only Move Twice".
 It was included again in the 2005 DVD release of the Crime and Punishment set.
 "Marge in Chains" is also featured on The Simpsons' season 4 DVD set, The Simpsons – The Complete Fourth Season, which was released on June 15, 2004.